jhpyle/docassemble/_docs/initial.md

 ---
 {% endhighlight %}

-An `objects` block creates objects that may be referenced in your interview.
-See [objects] for more information about objects in **docassemble**.
+An `objects` block creates objects that may be referenced by your DALang.
+See [objects] for more information about objects in [DALang].

-If your interview references the variable `spouse`, **docassemble** will find the above `objects` block and process it.
+If your DALang references the variable `spouse`, it will find the above `objects` block and process it.
 It will define `spouse` as an instance of the object class `Individual` and define `user.case` as an instance of the object class `Case`.

-The use of objects in **docassemble** interviews is highly encouraged.
+The use of objects when building your interviews is highly encouraged.
-However, the objects you use as variables in your interview [YAML] files need to inherit from the class `DAObject`.
-Otherwise, **docassemble** might not be able to find the appopriate [`code` blocks] or questions necessary to define them.
-This is because of the way **docassemble** keeps track of the names of variables.
+However, the objects you use as variables in your [DALang] files need to inherit from the class `DAObject`.
+Otherwise, your Steward might not be able to find the appopriate [`code` blocks] or questions necessary to define them.
+This is because of the way Stewards keep track of the names of variables.

 A code block like this would effectively do the same thing as the `objects` block above: